reflectoring/reflectoring.github.io/content/blog/2022/2022-03-26-complete-guide-to-middleware-in-express.md

 })

 ```
-These middleware error handling functions perform different tasks: one of them logs the error message, the second sends the error response to the client, and the third one responds with a message for `invalid path` when a non-existing route is requested.
+These middleware error handling functions perform different tasks: `errorLogger` logs the error message,`errorResponder` sends the error response to the client, and `invalidPathHandler` responds with a message for `invalid path` when a non-existing route is requested.

 We have next attached these three middleware functions for handling errors to the `app` object by calling the `use()` method after the route definitions.